awsdocs/amazon-ec2-user-guide/doc_source/ec2-resource-limits.md

 1. From the navigation pane, choose **Limits**\.

 1. Locate the resource in the list\.
 You can use the search fields to filter the list by resource name or resource group\.
 The **Current limit** column displays the current maximum for the resource for your account\.
-**Note**
-If you've opted in to vCPU\-based instance limits for On\-Demand Instances, you'll see five vCPU\-based On\-Demand Instance limits\.
-Each limit specifies the vCPU limit for one or more instance families\.
-For more information, see [On\-Demand Instance Limits](ec2-on-demand-instances.md#ec2-on-demand-instances-limits)\.

 ## Requesting a Limit Increase<a name="request-increase"></a>